"Dan Cooper was my

 At the millennium mark, Dan relocated to Los Angeles, where he first developed TV programming.
 Dan also established Dan Cooper Media Strategies, a consulting firm providing local news organizations and others with unique talent training methods in intensive multi-day "team" sessions.
 And Dan founded Dan Cooper and Associates, a talent management firm.

 In the field of public service, Dan worked for more than 5 years as Special Consultant and Senior Producer for the New York City Police Department, creating a multi-award-winning series of constitutional law training films combining police action melodrama and TV news magazine techniques.
 The series starred Sam Waterston, Ken Howard and James Earl Jones, along with a cast of exceptional New York-based character actors and police officers (including Chris Noth and Rob Morrow).
-Dan also, in the 1980's, created a video called "Restoring Dignity: Frontline Response To Rape" that is still being purchased and used as a training tool for criminal justice and first responder organizations in the US and Canada.
+Dan also, in the 1980's, created a video called "Restoring Dignity: Frontline Response To Rape".